an-pk-chu/Thera-Bank-Loan-Data-Analysis/README.md

 Based on the insights and findings above, we recommend that the Marketing and Customer Engagement Team consider the following:

-**Focus on Smaller Families: Smaller families are more likely to adopt personal loans**. **Create tailored loan products with flexible terms to attract this segment**.
+- **Focus on Smaller Families**: Smaller families are more likely to adopt personal loans. **Create tailored loan products with flexible terms to attract this segment**.

-**Young, High-Income Customer Strategy**: Younger, high-income customers have a high probability of loan acceptance. **Offer personalized loan products targeted to this group to maximize engagement.**
+- **Young, High-Income Customer Strategy**: Younger, high-income customers have a high probability of loan acceptance. **Offer personalized loan products targeted to this group to maximize engagement.**

-**Promote Online Banking**: Online banking users adopt more products.
+- **Promote Online Banking**: Online banking users adopt more products.
 Promote digital engagement by offering incentives for online banking to boost product adoption.

-**Risk Management for Lower-Income Customers**: Lower-income customers with high credit card spending pose financial risks.
+- **Risk Management for Lower-Income Customers**: Lower-income customers with high credit card spending pose financial risks.
 Implement financial counseling to manage potential credit issues.

 # Assumptions and Caveats: